AliEskandari/firestore-manager/README.md

 # Firestore Manager

-Create 'managers' for your firestore collections.
+Create managers for your firestore collections.
 You can make calls like

 ```ts
 const listing = await Listing.find({ title: "Charizard" }, { sort: "desc" });